 No. Requirement Test scenario Test Result 2.0.10 II.B.2.a.
-The DRE shall not record the when prompted to "cast ballot", or by selecting not to print the second page when the paper record has more than one page. • A "VOIDED" is printed out on the rejected paper record. • A barcode and the word "Accepted" are printed out on the accepted paper record. • Thus the voter can easily review, accept, or reject his or her paper records.
-However, for the third paper record, once the voter presses the "cast ballot" button to cast the ballot, the paper record is printed but is reviewable by the voter for only a few seconds, and then advances to the storage reel.
-This is not enough time for the voter to verify the selections on the third paper record. • The public and protective counters do not 2.0.10 been electronically recorded before the voter's approval. change unless the voter has approved the paper record. • The DRE does not record the electronic record until the voter has approved the paper record.
-2.0.11 II.B.3.
+The DRE shall not record the • Conduct a vote to see if the record has been electronically recorded before the voter's approval.
+A "VOIDED" is printed out on the rejected paper record.
+A barcode and the word "ACCEPTED" are printed out on the accepted paper record.
+For the third paper record, after the voter selects to print the ballot, the paper record display unit for reviewing.
+The voter cannot return to the ballot, but can verify the paper record.
+Once the voter finishes verifying and presses the "cast ballot" button, a barcode is printed and then the paper record advances to the storage reel.
+Thus, the voter can easily review, accept, or reject his or her paper records.
+7/18/2007: The public and protective counters do not change unless the voter has approved the paper record.
+The DRE does not record the electronic record until the voter has approved the paper record.
+Same observation.
+II.B.3.
 VVPRS records may be printed and stored by two different methods: 2.0.12 II.B.3.a.
-"Cut and Drop" Method: The voter views and verifies the paper record, which the VVPRS cuts and drops into a Storage Unit.
-Check the vendor documentation to determine which method is used in the to-be-tested system.
-If it is the case, conduct a vote to see if the operation is consistent with respect to the "cut and drop" method.
+"Cut and Drop" Method: The voter views and verifies the paper record, which the VVPRS cuts and drops into a Storage Unit. • If it is the case, conduct a vote to see if the operation is consistent with respect to the "cut and drop" method.
+7/18/2007: The printer is located to the right of the voter while the voter is facing the DRE voter panel of the voting machine.
+The paper record storage bag is directly below the printer.

+No. Requirement Test scenario Test Result • The voter can view and verify the paper record, which the VVPRS cuts and drops into the storage bag.
+12/07/2007: Same observation.
 2.0.13 II.B.3.b.
-"Continuous Spool" Method: cut and drop" method.Check the vendor documentation to determine • The printer is located to the left of the

-No. Requirement Test scenario Test Result The voter views the paper record on a spool-to-spool paper roll.
-This method shall be used in a manner that fully protects the secrecy of all votes cast. which method is used in the to-be-tested system. • If it is the case, conduct a vote to see if the operation is consistent with respect to the "continuous spool" method. screen of the voting machine. • The paper record storage reel, i.e., the printed paper roll, is located inside the VVPRS. • Once the voter finishes reviewing the paper record and approves the paper record, the paper advances until a blank paper is displayed in the paper record display unit. • The voter views the paper record on a spool-to-spool paper roll. • This method is used in a manner that fully protects the secrecy of all votes cast provided that the machine is strategically spaced such that no bystanders are allowed to peek into the DRE screen and the paper 2.0.14 II.B.4.
-No electronic or paper record shall indicate the identity of a voter or be maintained in a way that allows a voter to be identified.
-Check the electronic record. record display unit. • The poll worker activates the voting machine each time the voter approaches the voting machine. • The poll worker is not required to input any identity information of the voter into the voting machine to allow the voter to vote. • The voter is not required to input any private information during the voting procedure. • No voter identity information is found in the paper record. • No voter identity information is found in the electronic record. • Neither the electronic record nor the paper
+"Continuous Spool" Method: The voter views the paper record on a spool-to-spool paper roll.
+This method shall be used in a manner that fully protects the secrecy of all votes cast.
+Not applicable because this machine does not use the "Continuous Spool" method.
+2.0.14 II.B.4.
+No electronic or paper record shall indicate the identity of a voter or be maintained in a way that allows a voter to be identified. • Check the electronic record.
+7/18/2007: The poll worker activates the voting machine each time the voter enters the voting booth.
+The poll worker is not required to input any identity information of the voter into the voting machine to allow the voter to vote.
+The voter is not required to input any private information during the voting procedure.
+No voter identity information is found in the paper record.
+No voter identity information is found in the